Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-What is the difference between hemorrhagic cystitis and ordinary inflammation of the bladder?
-The main difference is in hematuria - the appearance of blood in the urine with urination.
-And this indicates a significant depth of damage to the multilayered epithelium (urothelium) of the mucosa of the inner walls of the bladder, as well as the spread of the destructive process to the endothelium of the capillaries of its microcirculatory bed.
+What is the difference between hemorrhagic cystitis and common bladder inflammation?
+The main difference is hematuria – the appearance of blood in the urine during urination.
+And this indicates a significant depth of damage to the multilayered epithelium (urothelium) of the mucous membrane of the inner walls of the bladder, as well as the spread of the destructive process to the endothelium of the capillaries of its microcirculatory bed.

 Epidemiology

-According to research, infectious hemorrhagic cystitis in women occurs much more often than in men.
-Especially in women during the menopause, because of the decline in the level of estrogen, the protective properties of the vaginal flora decrease.
+According to research, infectious hemorrhagic cystitis occurs much more often in women than in men.
+Especially in women during menopause, since the protective properties of the vaginal flora are reduced due to a decrease in estrogen levels.

-Hemorrhagic cystitis in newborns in two thirds of cases is associated with the presence of untreated urogenital infections in the mother.
+In two thirds of cases, hemorrhagic cystitis in newborns is associated with the presence of untreated urogenital infections in the mother.

-Also, hemorrhagic cystitis develops in almost 6% of patients who underwent bone marrow transplantation and received high doses of Cyclophosphamide or Ifosfamide.
+Hemorrhagic cystitis also develops in almost 6% of patients who have undergone bone marrow transplantation and receive high doses of Cyclophosphamide or Ifosfamide.

-To date, the causes of hemorrhagic cystitis, defining its types, are divided into infectious and non-infectious.
+Today, the causes of hemorrhagic cystitis, which determine its types, are divided into infectious and non-infectious.

-In most cases, bacterial acute hemorrhagic cystitis occurs due to infection of the bladder with uropathogenic Escherichia coli Escherichia coli (UPEC) strains, Proteus vulgaris, opportunistic Klebsiella oxytoca bacteria and Staphylococcus saprophyticus saprophytic.
+In most cases, bacterial acute hemorrhagic cystitis occurs due to infection of the bladder with uropathogenic strains of Escherichia coli (UPEC), Proteus vulgaris, opportunistic bacteria Klebsiella oxytoca and saprophytic staphylococcus (Staphylococcus saprophyticus).

-The pathogenesis of UPEC injury is associated with the ability of Escherichia (representing the synanthropic intestinal flora, but found in the urinary tract) to act as opportunistic intracellular pathogens.
-With the help of adhesion organelles, bacteria enter the cells and colonize the urethra and bladder mucosa; here they feed on the iron compounds extracted from the cells and produce toxins-erythrocyte-destroying hemolysin and receptor-mediated endocytosis-catalyzing cytotoxic necrotizing factor 1 (CNF1), which causes the response of effector cells of the urothelium and inflammatory responses.
+The pathogenesis of UPEC lesions is associated with the ability of Escherichia coli (representing synanthropic intestinal flora, but found in the urinary tract) to act as opportunistic intracellular pathogens.
+Using adhesive organelles, the bacteria penetrate into cells and colonize the mucosa of the urethra and bladder; here they feed on iron compounds extracted from cells and produce toxins - hemolysin, which destroys erythrocytes, and cytotoxic necrotizing factor 1 (CNF1), which catalyzes receptor-mediated endocytosis, which causes a response of urothelial effector cells and inflammatory reactions.

-Often, infectious hemorrhagic cystitis in women is provoked by ureaplasma, mycoplasma, chlamydia, gardnerella, gonococci, trichomonads.
-But primary fungal cystitis is rare and, as a rule, it is associated with the treatment of bacterial cystitis: suppression of commensal vaginal microflora with antibiotics allows unhindered reproduction of Candida fungi and lactobacilli.
+Infectious hemorrhagic cystitis in women is often provoked by ureaplasma, mycoplasma, chlamydia, gardnerella, gonococci, trichomonas.
+But primary fungal cystitis is rare and, as a rule, is associated with the treatment of bacterial cystitis: suppression of commensal vaginal microflora with antibiotics allows Candida fungi and lactobacilli to reproduce unhindered.

-Against the background of inflammation of the prostate gland can develop hemorrhagic cystitis in men of the older age category.
-It is often provoked by an unsuccessful catheterization of the bladder and subsequent infection.
+Against the background of inflammation of the prostate gland, hemorrhagic cystitis may develop in older men.
+It is often provoked by unsuccessful catheterization of the bladder and subsequent infection.

-Viral hemorrhagic cystitis in children, as well as hemorrhagic cystitis in newborns, is most often associated with adenovirus serotypes 11 and 21 of subgroup B. Although this disease may be the result of activation of latent poliomyavirus BK (Human polyomavirus 1).
-According to the latest version of Virus Taxonomy, the BK virus infected most people, and in childhood it initiates respiratory diseases and acute cystitis.
-By the way, this virus in a latent form is preserved throughout life (in the tissues of the urino-genital organs and pharyngeal tonsils).
+Viral hemorrhagic cystitis in children, as well as hemorrhagic cystitis in newborns, is most often associated with adenovirus - serotypes 11 and 21 subgroup B. Although this disease can be the result of activation of the latent polyomavirus BK (Human polyomavirus 1).
+According to the latest edition of Virus Taxonomy, the BK virus infects most people, and in childhood it initiates respiratory diseases and acute cystitis.
+By the way, this virus persists in a latent form throughout life (in the tissues of the genitourinary organs and pharyngeal tonsils).

-Reactivation of "sleeping" poliomyavirus VK occurs due to some form of immunosuppression: in old age, with congenital immunodeficiency in children, acquired immunodeficiency syndrome (AIDS) in adults, in women during pregnancy, which can be associated with hemorrhagic cystitis in pregnancy.
-Also, the virus is activated during bone marrow transplantation and allogeneic stem cells when drugs are used to suppress the immune system.
-Studies have shown that, after bone marrow transplantation, virus-induced hemorrhagic cystitis in children and adolescents is the most common complication.
+Reactivation of the "dormant" polyomavirus BK occurs due to one or another form of immunosuppression: in old age, with congenital immunodeficiency in children, acquired immunodeficiency syndrome (AIDS) in adults, in women - during pregnancy, which can be associated with hemorrhagic cystitis during pregnancy.
+The virus is also activated during bone marrow and allogeneic stem cell transplantation, when drugs are used to suppress the immune system.
+Studies have shown that after bone marrow transplantation, virally induced hemorrhagic cystitis in children and adolescents is the most common complication.

-According to urologists, chronic hemorrhagic cystitis of non-bacterial etiology can develop due to the presence in the bladder of concrements - especially urate stones in urine acid diathesis - when the bladder mucosa is injured and the lesions become deeper under the influence of excessively acidic urine.
-Such a hemorrhagic cystitis is called by many domestic specialists ulcerative.
+According to urologists, chronic hemorrhagic cystitis of nonbacterial etiology can develop due to the presence of stones in the bladder - especially urate stones in uric acid diathesis - when the bladder mucosa is injured, and the damage becomes deeper under the influence of excessively acidic urine.
+Many domestic specialists call this hemorrhagic cystitis ulcerative.

-Also, such types of hemorrhagic cystitis as radiation (radiation) or chemically induced cystitis are not associated with infection.
-Radiation hemorrhagic inflammation of the bladder mucosa develops after treatment of malignant tumors localized in the small pelvis.
-In this case, pathogenesis is due to the fact that irradiation causes discontinuities in DNA chains leading to the activation of DNA repair and apoptosis repair genes.
-In addition, the radiation penetrates into the deeper layers of the muscles of the bladder, which reduces the impermeability of the walls of the vessels.
+Also not associated with infection are such types of hemorrhagic cystitis as radiation (radiation) or chemically induced cystitis.
+Radiation hemorrhagic inflammation of the bladder mucosa develops after treatment of malignant neoplasms localized in the small pelvis.
+In this case, the pathogenesis is due to the fact that radiation causes breaks in DNA chains, leading to the activation of genes for DNA damage repair and apoptosis.
+In addition, radiation penetrates into the deeper layers of the bladder muscles, which reduces the impermeability of the vessel walls.

-Chemically induced hemorrhagic cystitis is the result of intravenous injection of anticancer drugs-cytostatics, in particular, Ifosfamide (Holoxan), Cyclophosphamide (Cytoforsphan, Endoxan, Clafen, etc.) and to a lesser extent - Bloomycin and Doxorubicin.
+Chemically induced hemorrhagic cystitis is the result of intravenous administration of anticancer cytostatic drugs, in particular, Ifosfamide (Holoxan), Cyclophosphamide (Cytoforsfan, Endoxan, Claphen, etc.) and, to a lesser extent, Bleomycin and Doxorubicin.

-Thus, the metabolism of cyclophosphamide in the liver leads to the formation of acrolein, which is a toxin and destroys the tissue of the wall of the bladder.
-Severe inflammation of the bladder, which occurs as a complication of chemotherapy for cancer patients, is called refractory (difficult to treat) hemorrhagic cystitis.
+Thus, the metabolism of Cyclophosphamide in the liver leads to the formation of acrolein, which is a toxin and destroys the tissues of the bladder wall.
+Severe inflammation of the bladder, which occurs as a complication of chemotherapy for cancer patients, is called refractory (difficult to cure) hemorrhagic cystitis.

-Hemorrhagic cystitis in women - in particular, the chemical - can develop if you get a means for intravaginal application through the urethra in the bladder.
-This happens when the vagina is syringed with methyl violet (Gentianviolet) antiseptic for the treatment of vaginal candidiasis or spermicide, for example, Nonoxynol.
+Hemorrhagic cystitis in women – in particular chemical – can develop when intravaginal agents enter the bladder through the urethra.
+This happens when douching the vagina with the antiseptic methyl violet (gentian violet) to treat vaginal candidiasis or spermicidal agents, such as Nonoxynol.

 Risk factors

-The main risk factors for the development of hemorrhagic cystitis are associated with a decrease in the body's immune defenses; the presence of latent urogenital infections and oncological diseases; stagnation of urine and urolithiasis; thrombocytopenia (low platelet count in the blood); violation of hygiene of the urino-genital organs and non-compliance with aseptic norms in gynecological and urological manipulations.
+The main risk factors for the development of hemorrhagic cystitis are associated with a decrease in the body's immune defense; the presence of latent urogenital infections and oncological diseases; urinary stasis and urolithiasis; thrombocytopenia (low platelet levels in the blood); poor hygiene of the genitourinary organs and failure to comply with aseptic standards during gynecological and urological manipulations.

-The risk of infection of the urinary tract and bladder in children is associated with vesicoureteral reflux (abnormal movement of urine) and constipation.
+The risk of urinary tract and bladder infection in children is associated with vesicoureteral reflux (abnormal movement of urine) and constipation.

-Usually the first signs of hemorrhagic cystitis are manifested by pollakiuria - more frequent urination with a simultaneous decrease in the volume of excreted urine.
-Almost simultaneously, such a characteristic sign of the initial stage of inflammation joins as multiple false urges to empty the bladder (including at night), as well as burning and acute soreness at the end of urination.
+Usually, the first signs of hemorrhagic cystitis are manifested by pollakiuria - more frequent urination with a simultaneous decrease in the volume of urine excreted.
+Almost simultaneously, such a characteristic sign of the initial stage of inflammation as multiple false urges to empty the bladder (including at night) as well as burning and acute pain at the end of urination are added.

-In addition, the following clinical symptoms of hemorrhagic cystitis are noted: unpleasant sensations in the pubic region; giving back and groin pain in the small pelvis; turbidity of the secretion of urine, a change in its color (from pink to all shades of red) and odor.
-Often lost control of the bladder (may be incontinence).
+In addition, the following clinical symptoms of hemorrhagic cystitis are noted: discomfort in the pubic area; pain in the pelvis radiating to the lower back and groin; cloudiness of excreted urine, change in its color (from pink to all shades of red) and smell.
+Often, control of the bladder is lost (there may be urinary incontinence).

-If at a certain stage of the disease the patient experiences difficulty urinating, this indicates that the bladder outlet is blocked by blood clots (tamponade).
+If at a certain stage of the disease the patient experiences difficulty urinating, this indicates that the outlet of the bladder is blocked by blood clots (tamponade).

 Where does it hurt?